 Parliamentary working groups

 According to the DHI's website, “The Institute is in the process of establishing parliamentary working groups on human dignity in legislatures worldwide.”52 The DHI runs currently one European, and three national parliamentary working groups: in the UK, Romania and Lithuania.
 Another working group was announced in the Italian Chamber of Deputies, but so far I could not identify it.52 The UK working group is called All-Party Parliamentary Group on Human Dignity, and is ”chaired by the veteran pro-life campaigner, Lord Alton of Liverpool.
 It was launched in 2010 by another pro-life activist, Dr. Alveda King, niece of the late Martin Luther King.”52

 European anti-choice agenda

-The call for “human dignity” resonates in other pro-life campaigns, such as “One Of Us - European Federation for Life and Human Dignity,"33 an anti-abortion lobby group, whose members include pro-life associations from almost all European countries.54 One of its most active supporters is Ignacio Arsuaga55, whose CitizenGo project appears also in the member list of One of US, and is linked in the sidebar of the DHI website.
-Arsuaga says during an Arte documentary from 2017, "One of Us was the beginning of a far-reaching lobby, which wants to exert influence in the European Union.”56
+The call for “human dignity” resonates in other pro-life campaigns, such as “One Of Us - European Federation for Life and Human Dignity,"53 an anti-abortion lobby group, whose members include pro-life associations from almost all European countries.54 One of its most active supporters is Ignacio Arsuaga55, whose CitizenGo project appears also in the member list of One of US, and is linked in the sidebar of the DHI website.
+Arsuaga said during an Arte documentary from 2017, "One of Us was the beginning of a far-reaching lobby, which wants to exert influence in the European Union.”56